Esri/collector-tools/CollectorUtils/README.md

 1. Install [ArcREST](https://github.com/Esri/ArcREST) from source if you plan to use the scripts that rely on ArcREST (optional)
 2. Clone this repo or download as zip and extract
-3. In ArcMap connect to the folder containing the scripts.
+3. In ArcGIS Pro (or ArcMap) connect to the folder containing the scripts.
 You should see a toolbox
-4. Run the tools in the toolbox (requires ArcGIS 10.4+) or run the scripts from commandline
+4. Run the tools in the toolbox (ArcMap requires ArcGIS 10.4+, Pro requires 1.4+) or run the scripts from commandline

 If you wish to use the toolbox in a version lower than 10.4, you can rebuild the toolbox in ArcGIS Desktop 10.x by creating a new toolbox, adding a script tool to it, and specifying the required parameters.
 Details can be seen in the documentation for each tool.
 Details on building script tools can be found [here.](http://desktop.arcgis.com/en/arcmap/latest/analyze/creating-tools/a-quick-tour-of-creating-tools-in-python.htm)